Clara Admin Suite for practice owners

 Quick answers

-ClaraOps is a payroll-readiness review layer for practice owners: it organizes source evidence, exceptions, approvals, workpapers, and handoff records before payroll decisions are final.
+ClaraOps is a payroll-readiness review layer for practice admins: it organizes source evidence, exceptions, approvals, workpapers, and handoff records before payroll decisions are final.

 Answers before you start